Virus887/FlockSimulator/README.md

 Cohesion – steer towards average position of neighbours <br />

 User can manipulate the strenght of these 3 rules using keyboard buttons.
-What is more, boids avoid mouse cursor if user prass 'M' key.
+What is more, boids avoid mouse cursor if user press 'M' key.

 # More information about flocking algorithm: